 The NCRWMO is committed to the protection and enhancement of water resources in southern Dakota County, although the NCRWMO will not be a permitting authority for activities in the Watershed.
 Instead, the NCRWMO will work with and support member communities in the enforcement of their respective ordinances related to water quality.
 The NCRWMO has developed, and will continue to refine, a reporting form that will be sent to member communities annually to assist them in reporting the status of ordinance enforcement.
 Reporting forms will be sent in December, with a due date of February 1st of the following year.
 This timeframe matches the reporting period of many grant programs, which will provide reporting consistency for the member communities.
 If member communities face challenges with ordinance enforcement, and or if they do not reply to the annual questionnaire, the NCRWMO will set up meetings with the member community to develop strategies to improve enforcement.
 Strategies may include, but are not limited to, applying for grants to fund additional staff to balance enforcement workload, participate in meetings with Boards and community members regarding updates to ordinances and the importance of enforcement, and assisting with compliance inspections as able.
 As noted in the Policy and Regulatory implementation table, the NCRWMO will be conducting a gaps analysis of ordinances that exist within the Watershed.
 Results of the gaps analysis will be shared with member communities, along with model ordinances developed by the NCRWMO that may be adopted by the member community.
+Model ordinances will be designed to protect water resources and will reflect the goals of this plan, outlining standards for municipalities to adhere to.
 While the NCRWMO does not have the authority to enforce the adoption of the model ordinances, the goal is that through partnership and open communication and collaboration in developing the model ordinances, 100% adoption of the model ordinances will be achieved.